-How to choose an in-mould decoration provider
+How to choose an in-mold decoration provider

-Since in-mould decoration is a specialist procedure, it can be difficult to find a suitable provider.
+Since in-mold decoration is a specialist procedure, it can be difficult to find a suitable provider.
 When thinking about in-mould decoration, be clear about your purpose and goals.
 Be realistic about your workflow and your schedules.
 Acknowledge your product’s unique strengths and how they can be promoted using IMD.

-Some things to consider when working with an in-mould decoration expert include finding out how much capacity they have for development and tooling.
+Some things to consider when working with an in-mold decoration expert include finding out how much capacity they have for development and tooling.
 Is the vendor an expert in project management?
 Can they provide specialist design support?
 Will you be comfortable forming a working relationship with the company that could last many years?

 Take a close look at Rosti and you’ll find the answers to these questions and many more.

-Advantages of in-mould decoration
+Advantages of in-mold decoration